junsulee75/kube_baremetal/README.md

 ## Steps

-1.Preapare 3 bare metal hosts with Ubunutu 22.04.
+1.Preapare 3 or more bare metal hosts with Ubunutu 22.04.
-(If you are using IBM Fyre, create 3 hosts on quickburn with the versions.  )
+(If you are using IBM Fyre, create 3 ~ 5 hosts on quickburn with the versions.  )

 2.SSH login to the first target master node, clone this repo.